ResearchComputing/Documentation/docs/programming/OpenMP-Fortran.md

 END
 ```

-Now let’s go ahead and setup variables for our parallel code.
+Now let’s go ahead and set up variables for our parallel code.
 Let’s
 first create variables `partial_Sum` and `total_Sum` to hold each
 thread’s partial summation and to hold the total sum of all threads
 respectively.